This final section of the Micros Masterclass FAQs details micronutrient trends in various dietary trends.

 |polyunsaturated fat (%)||-4%|

-Although all of these food properties are demonised by different groups, it’s much more effective to simply focus on dialling back energy from fat and non-fibre carbohydrates while prioritising foods that contain the nutrients your body needs to thrive.
+Although all of these food properties are demonised by different groups, it’s much more effective to focus on dialling back energy from fat and non-fibre carbohydrates while prioritising foods containing the nutrients your body needs to thrive.

 Which Fats Make You Skinny?